Robert Eddison: Early career

 Ian McKellen later recalled one anecdote of Eddison's wartime experience when he was performing the Gertrude Lawrence part in an officers' performance of Coward's Red Peppers and Fumed Oak: "After the show, the Petty Officer breathed heavily, what Robert always considered the best notice he ever had: 'You know, Eddison, I never knew you were so f*****g lovely!'"

 Eddison was finally demobilized in March 1946.
 Not long after, he spent two further seasons at the Bristol Old Vic where he played Iago and was noted for his Hamlet, opposite Jane Wenham as Ophelia which later transferred to the St James' Theatre in 1948.
-Eddison eventually got to play the parts he'd hope to create opposite Coward in the revival of Coward's double bill which had been interrupted by the war.
+Eddison eventually got to play the parts he had hoped to create opposite Coward in the revival of Coward's double bill which had been interrupted by the war.

 In 1950 he was invited to join the prestigious Old Vic Company and was part of the company who reopened London's Old Vic Theatre after it had been severely damaged during the war.
 The opening production was Twelfth Night with Peggy Ashcroft as Viola and Paul Rogers as Malvolio; the production later toured Italy.

 Throughout his career, Eddison had a steady stream of work and performed in Shakespeare and other classics, later playing the comic roles of Feste and Sir Andrew Aguecheek in Twelfth Night, and King Lear on the New York stage.
 He was also a familiar figure in plays by Ibsen, Chekhov, and Sophocles, and played Canon Chasuble in Oscar Wilde's The Importance of Being Earnest again alongside Flora Robson as Miss Prism.

 In April 1958 he became an active committee member of the Society for Theatre Research and often gave lectures, later becoming its Chairman and Vice-President.

 In 1960, he played Polonius to Jeremy Brett's Hamlet at the Strand Theatre.
 He was later to play Captain Hook in Peter Pan, as Alastair Sim refused to play twice daily.